Antarctic flying squid

 The Antarctic flying squid (Todarodes filippovae) is a species of squid from the subfamily Todarodinae of the family Ommastrephidae, a family of pelagic squid from the order Oegopsida.
-It has a circumglobal distribution in the seas around the lower latitudes of the Southern Oceans.
+It has a circumglobal distribution in the seas around the lower latitudes of the Southern Ocean.

 Description

 The Antarctic flying squid is a large species of oceanic pelagic squid which grows to a mantle length of greater than 52 cm in females and 40 cm in males.
 It has a long, narrow and muscular mantle, which has a width which is roughly a quarter of its length, tapering posteriorly to a pointed tail.
 The fins are arrowhead shaped and both their length and width are roughly equivalent to half that of the mantle.